Bravotic/Real-Mode-Ex/README.md

 ## How much of it is implemented?

 Not very much, roughly around 10%.
 Development has mostly been slow due to a busy work schedule for me, as well as shortjumps taking a while to implement without problem.
 The project is still under active development however, and always changing.

+## Notes on the dependency on SDL2

+Currently our window system depends on SDL2.
+At the moment this is here mostly as a cross platform solution for graphics and text rendering, however is not preferable.
+At this time, we are not ready to start developing native X11, Win32, or Cocoa window systems for RMX, so we will rely on a library which handles most of that for us, despite the fact it may be slower than an implementation we could write.